embarklabs/subspace/README.md

 In addition to the provider, `Subspace` also accepts an `options` object with settings that can change its behavior:
 - `dbFilename` - Name of the database where the information will be stored (default 'subspace.db')
 - `callInterval` - Interval of time in milliseconds to query a contract/address to determine changes in state or balance (default: obtain data every block).
+- `refreshLastNBlocks` - Ignores last N blocks (from current block), stored in the local db and refresh them via a web3 subscription.
+Useful for possible reorgs (default: 12)

 ### API